sap-tutorials/sap-build-apps/tutorials/build-apps-cap-service/build-apps-cap-service.md

 - You have created a trial account in US East (Va) region, as described in [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
 - You have installed SAP Build Apps on your trial subaccount, as described in [Set Up SAP Build Apps on SAP BTP Trial Account](https://developers.sap.com/tutorials/build-apps-trial.html).
 - You have created an instance of SAP HANA database in your Cloud Foundry space by going to your subaccount, then going to **Cloud Foundry > Spaces** and opening your space (`dev`), and then going to **SAP HANA Cloud**.
 Here you can click **Create > SAP HANA database** and follow the defaults of the wizard.
 Make sure to select **Allow all IP addresses**.
+- You have given your user on the custom identity provider the role collection `Business_Application_Studio_Developer`.

 ## You will learn